Showing 1 - 1 OF 1

 These programs and services are available through the Marine Corps New Parent Support Program:

 These services are available to families regardless of whether they live on or off the military installation.
-Contact Behavioral Health at 760-577-6533 for more information or visit the Marine Corps Community Services Barstow website for scheduled classes.
-The NPSP is located at Building 218, McTureous Hall, but most classes are scheduled at Building 363, the Housing Community Center.
+Contact Behavioral Health at 760-577-6533 for more information or visit the Marine Corps Community Services MCLB Barstow website for scheduled classes.
+The NPSP is located at Building 218, McTureous Hall, but many classes are scheduled at Building 363, the Desert View Housing Community Center.

-For more information, go to the Marine Corps Community Services website.
+For more information go to the Marine Corps Community Services website.
+Program includes scheduled play days, crafts, parenting classes and more.

 Even if you’ve been raising your family for a few years, new ages and stages bring different challenges.
 The NPSP offers you the opportunity to express your concerns and ask questions about babies, young children and family relationships.